Division of Jagajaga

 The area is predominantly residential and light industrial, and includes the Australian Army's Simpson Barracks, the Heidelberg Repatriation Hospital, the Mercy Hospital for Women and the Austin Hospital.

-Most of the City of Banyule and parts of the Shire of Nillumbik local government areas are contained within the Division's boundaries.
-Four Victorian Parliamentary Districts (Legislative Assembly) are represented in the Division, namely Ivanhoe, Eltham, Bundoora and Yan Yean.
-The Legislative Council Regions of Northern Metropolitan and Eastern Metropolitan are also represented.
+Four Legislative Assembly Districts are represented in the Division, namely Ivanhoe, Eltham, Bundoora, and Eildon.
+The Legislative Council Regions of North-Eastern Metropolitan and Northern Victoria are also represented.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.